basho/basho_docs/source/languages/en/riak/dev/using/search.md

 </person>
 ```

-XML The extractor will convert it to the Solr field
+The extractor will convert it to the Solr field `person.pets.pet.name_s`
-`person.pets.pet.name_s` with value `Spot`.
+with value `Spot`.
+Lists of values are assumed to be Solr multi-valued

-Lists of values are assumed to be Solr multi-valued fields.
+fields.

 ```json
 {"people_ss":["Ryan", "Eric", "Brett"]}